 Who uses DNS blockers?

 With businesses across industries now spending a large portion of the workday on the internet, DNS blocking has evolved from its original role as an anti-spam device.
-Today, organizations can utilize DNS blocking to prohibit access to disruptive or distracting sites in the workplace—from gambling site to social media sites.
-Many DNS blocking programs allow users to adjust their blocks to specify what types of sites they want to restrict, so certain users might have more flexible safeguards.
+Today, organizations can utilize this capability to prohibit access to disruptive or distracting sites in the workplace—from gambling sites to social media sites.
+Many DNS blocking programs allow administrators to adjust their blocks to specify what types of sites they want to restrict, so certain users might have more flexible safeguards.

-Because DNS blocking is a server-based identification system—not a software—it’s applicable to multiple devices across your network.
-This means smartphones, tablets, and other devices connected to your network can be governed by your DNS blocks, too.
+Because DNS blocking is a server-based identification system and not a software application, multiple devices across a given network—including smartphones, tablets, and other devices—can be governed by DNS blocks, too.